New Puppy Vaccinations

 INFORMATION ABOUT CORE PUPPY VACCINATIONS

-Your puppy is not considered immune to these diseases until the vaccine series is complete, so please do not take them to any public areas!
+Your puppy is not considered immune to these diseases until 7-10 days after the vaccine series is complete, so please do not take them to any public areas!

 DHPPV / DAPPV VACCINATION